maketronica/maketronica.github.io/_posts/2016-03-19-solar-powered-beehives.markdown

 date:   2016-03-19
 comments: true
 image:
-  teaser: teaser-solar-powered-beehives.png #400x240 pixels
+  teaser: solar-powered-beehives.png #400x240 pixels
-  feature: teaser-solar-powered-beehives.png #used by twitter meta tags
 seo_keywords:  beehive, solar, raspberry pi, arduino
 seo_description: Running solar power to beehives for electronic sensors.
+youtube-embed-id: yVRE8kFTeko
+amazon-keywords: rv solar
 ---

 Today I ran solar power to our two beehives to run the Raspberry Pi's, Arduinos, and environmental sensors.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yVRE8kFTeko" frameborder="0" allowfullscreen></iframe>

 I ran low voltage outdoor lighting wire from the solar panels to junction boxes under each hive.
 On the end of the wire that ran to the solar panels, I atteched one half of a USB cable to plug in to the usb port on the solar charge controller.